(כי לא מחשבותי מחשבותיכם ולא דרכיכם דרכי (ישעיהו נה:ח

 As Eric S. Raymond writes, the differences between MS and OSS are comparable to a cathedral and a bazaar.
 The cathedral is hierarchical and monolithic whereas the bazaar is democratic and diverse.
 This distinction echos various denominations of Judaism which promote individual autonomy over institutional authority.

-"Classic" Reconstructionism tries to preserve Jewish culture through evolution, and it operates on a macro-social level.
+“Classic” Reconstructionism tries to preserve Jewish culture through evolution, and it operates on a macro-social level.
 Rushkoff claims that the only constant throughout Jewish history was evolution.
-Generation after generation modified Jewish theology and practice to better adapt with their world.
+Generation after generation modified Jewish theology and practice to better adapt to their world.
 In order to know the needs of the community, the religion depends on the members to participate and contribute.
-Furthermore, we allow the individual the freedom to "debug" someone else's "code" or "hack" it such that it best suits himself.
+Furthermore, we allow the individual the freedom to “debug” someone else’s “code” or “hack” it such that it best suits himself.
 For example, Rushkoff created an Open Source Haggadah where people may contribute their own liturgy or rituals to the community.
 Individuals may use the exact submissions or further alter them as they deem necessary.

 My critiques of Ruskfoff's model come two different perspectives.
 As a (former) programmer, I find Rushkoff's OSS analogy flawed.
 Although OSS is an open community, it succeeds through extensive quality control and programs are held to some objective standard.
 A program either works or it doesn't.
 Once a program is functional, it may then be optimized for superior speed or resource management, or enhanced security as the case may be.
 Before a program can be useful to a community, it first must meet certain requirements of functionality and efficiency, and to some extent serve as an improvement over its predecessors.
 Even an "average" programmer will find it difficult to have his/her project "accepted" by the community.
 The programs which are assimilated into mainstream usage are most often written by superior developers.

 OSJ has no such quality control, nor can it.
 Religion is not an objective science.
 But if there are no standards or rules of submissions, then the community has no mechanism of policing itself.
 If anyone can submit anything, and all submissions are legitimate, then OSJ runs the risk of intellectual hijackings.
 There is neither a system nor criteria for weeding out garbage.
-Furthermore, if in fact everything is acceptable for OSJ, then it becomes tautological and subject to the Pluralism Equation.
+Furthermore, if in fact, everything is acceptable for OSJ, then it becomes tautological and subject to the Pluralism Equation.

-As a Rabbi, I partially agree with Rushkoff's model.
-Torah is "open source" in that the texts are accessible to everyone; it is neither in heaven nor across the sea (Deut.
+I partially agree with Rushkoff’s model.
+Torah is “open source” in that the texts are accessible to everyone; it is neither in heaven nor across the sea (Deut.
 30:12-13) and there is no hidden law.
 Torah is democratic in the sense that kings and water gatherers are all equally bound by the same laws.
-However, Rushkoff confuses the technical definition of "open source" with "modification."
+However, Rushkoff confuses the technical definition of “open source” with “modification.”
 In the computer world, OSS implies that the users have rights of modification.
-However, if one were to rewrite Apache web server such that it becomes a word processor, i.e. the primary function changes, s/he could no longer call it "Apache" - or if he did it would not have the same meaning.
+However, if one were to rewrite Apache web server such that it becomes a word processor, i.e. the primary function changes, s/he could no longer call it “Apache” – or if he did it would not have the same meaning.

 Judaism may also change and evolve, but it must stay within certain parameters.
 Sages may have the authority of interpretation (Deut.
-17:11), but even they are subject to its rules.(B. Horayot 2a-b).
+17:11), but even they are subject to its rules (B. Horayot 2a-b).
 The Torah is complete (Ps.
-19:8) and although we have the free will modify some rituals in Judaism, once any commandment is removed, the system is no longer Torah.(Deut.
-13:1)
+19:8) and although we have the free will modify some rituals in Judaism, once any commandment is removed, the system is no longer Torah (Deut.
+13:1).

-Orthodox Jews might be able to salvage something from Rushkoff's model by reaffirming some objective standards.
-Following the OSS analogy, God should be the "project owner" who opens the project to the community.
-People may contribute, but must follow certain rules of submission and modifications.
-Or to put it succinctly, the Torah's source is open, but God retains the copyrights.
+Orthodox Jews might be able to salvage something from Rushkoff’s model by reaffirming some objective standards.
+Following the OSS analogy, God should be the “project owner” who opens the project to the community.
+People may contribute but must follow certain rules of submission and modifications.
+Or to put it succinctly, the Torah’s source is open, but God retains the copyrights.

 Waiting On A Friend